pgEdge/cli/README.md

-# pgEdge NodeCtl : Command Line Interface
+# pgEdge CTL : Command & Control Interface

 # Summary
-NODECTL is the pgEdge Command Line Interface (CLI) for managing components.
+CTL is the pgEdge Command & Control Interface (CLI) for managing components.
 It is licensed under the pgEdge Community License 1.0

 # Configuring the Python Environment for Dev/Test
-In order to run the Python code, a suitable POSIX environment is required.
+In order to run the Python code, Linux or OSX is required.
 Python version 3.9 and later are currently supported.
 It is recommended that a Python Virtual Environment is setup for this purpose, rather than using the system Python environment.
 On Linux and Mac systems, the process is